MeloBastian/Mam_Ne/Genes_alignement/README.md

                 -  The mapping is an input for the tools genebranchdnds (-d {mappingsuffstats}, -t {tree})  which provide a dn/ds measure for each branch and gene in a tab.
                 -  This table is analysed to detect outliers branch dn/ds in each genes.

-   	[3.6] Filtering every sequences or genes flagued by Phylter or Bayescode.
+   	[3.6] Filtering every sequences or genes flaged by Phylter or Bayescode.

 "X" correspond to the genes id